CardForest/master-class/README.md

 var snapshot = instance.snapshot()
 // a snapshot is a plain js object that can be sent over the network
-// and be used to retrive the object state later var sameInstance = M( myClassOpts, // we could use different opts to agument the behaviour snapshot
+// and be used to retrive the object state later var instanceCopy = myFactory.createInstance(snapshot)
-)
-// sameInstance deep equals instance
+// instanceCopy deep equals instance
-// and more importantly, instance.currentPlayer === instance.players[0] !
+// and more importantly, instanceCopy.currentPlayer === instanceCopy.players[0] !

 // Additionally, the instance can receive a mapper-visitor function that lets us tap into it var snapshotWithoutPlayerScope = instance.snapshot(